r2devops/hub/docs/create-update-job.md

     Following these guidelines is required to contribute in [R2Devops/hub](https://gitlab.com/r2devops/hub/) repository

-Each jobs must:
+Each jobs must be compliant with following rules:

 * [ ] Be compliant with [job structure](/job-structure/)
 * [ ] Use the `image` option.
 Goal is to provide **plug and play** jobs working in any environments thanks to containers
-* [ ] Use Docker image with a fixed tag.
-It shouldn't be `latest` or any tag that will be overwritten
+* [ ] Use **fixed tag** for docker image and any external tool used inside the job.
+It shouldn't be `latest` or any tag/version that will be overwritten
-* [ ] Use fixed versions to retrieves external tools
 * [ ] Use only resource with license compatible with the job licence and permits to anyone to use it
 * [ ] Pass our Continuous Integration pipeline which includes security check jobs (pipeline will be run automatically inside your fork)
 * [ ] Be compliant with [our job definition](/r2bulary/#job)